kamioftea/advent-of-code-2022/pubs/blog/day_3.md

 Having seen both parts of the puzzle, it's clear that the model chosen for part 1 is not the best fit for part 2.
 Further using Sets as the main representation of the rucksack that is passed around is awkward, and the benefits of being able to re-use sets that were costly to build isn't really realised as each set is only really used once.
-It might be better to pass around the strings, and just make the sets we need on the fly.
+It might be better to pass around the strings, and make the sets we need on the fly.
 The core operation then becomes intersecting two strings to a string with all the characters in both.

 ```rust